 Things to Know about Getting Around Saskatoon

 The buses aren’t the most convenient in Saskatoon, so if you are visiting Saskatoon I would recommend that you stay downtown because you will be closer to activities and shopping.
-If you stay downtown the nearby restaurants will be Leyda’s, Griffin Takeaway and then Nosh and Las Palapas are near Broadway which is a 30-minute walk or a quick taxi ride.
+If you stay downtown the nearby restaurants will be Leyda’s, Mexihco, Griffin Takeaway and Las Palapas are near Broadway which is a 30-minute walk or a quick taxi ride.